by Andrea M. Darcy

 In fact these days you can find registered psychotherapists who have taken additional training in hypnotherapy to help clients with such things as stress, anxiety, and trauma.

 [Have so much stress and anxiety and really need to talk to someone who understands?
-Book a Skype therapist now and get the support you deserve.]
+Book online therapist now and get the support you deserve.]

 3. You lose all control when you are under hypnosis.